 Planning your visit

-There are toilets in Albert Dock among the shop rows.
+Toilets: There are toilets in Royal Albert Dock among the shop rows.

 Did you know that the docks have the greatest concentration of Grade I Listed architecture anywhere in the UK?
-It's one of the reasons that the whole of the Mercantile City of Liverpool is now a UNESCO World Heritage site.
 It includes the Royal Liver Building, the Cunard Building, the Port of Liverpool Building and along the Liverpool Canal Link to the dock area.

 So follow the Riverside Walk in front of the Three Graces and pass the city's historic waterfront of world famous museums, shops, restaurants and galleries.
 Or just stop and take in the incredible view across the Mersey.

 Blue Flag status

 In 2021 our marinas qualified for the world-renowned Blue Flag Award in recognition of the highest standards of environmental information and management, safety and services.

 The International Blue Flag is a quality mark which means those visiting can be sure that the water is clean, safe and meets the highest environmental standards.

 For the first time in England, the Royal Albert and Salthouse Dock marina are awarded this Blue Flag status.